onnx/onnx/docs/Operators.md

   The behavior where one of the matrices is not invertible is undefined.
 The implementation can choose to throw an error or output (garbage) results as is.
 The output is a tensor of shape `[*, M, M]`, containing the individual inverses of all input submatrices.
-  For an input tensor of integer type, output will be a tensor of float type (output type is float32 for input type int32, and float64 for input type int64).
+  For an input tensor of integer type, output will be a tensor of float type.

 #### Version